suyeonson/docs/contributing.md

 [elements]: https://elements.simpla.io

 ## The element catalogue <a is="populate-menu" anchor="catalogue" menu-item="The element catalogue" target="#contributing">#</a>
 Simpla's elements function independently, talking to other elements in the ecosystem in a decentralized manner.
-There a lot of components that make up Simpla, and we've adopted a simple taxonomy to organize them by.
+There are a lot of components that make up Simpla, and we've adopted a simple taxonomy to organize them by.

 ## Simpla content elements <a is="populate-menu" anchor="simpla-elements" menu-item="Simpla elements" target="#contributing">#</a>
 These are the new dynamic HTML elements themselves, use them in your markup to create editable content.